 Wake Forest Baptist Medical Center

-WFBMC is a tertiary care, level-one trauma center serving a four state area and is the primary teaching hospital for the Wake Forest School of Medicine.
+WFBMC is a tertiary care, level-one trauma center serving a four state area and is the teaching hospital for the Wake Forest School of Medicine.
 We are the primary referral hospital for 26 surrounding counties.
-There are approved training programs in all specialty areas with a total house staff complement of 500 and 400 total full time faculty.
-Our emergency department (ED) sees in excess of 100,000 patients annually, 26.5% of which are pediatric emergency department visits.
+There are approved training programs in all specialty areas with a total house staff complement of more than 600 and 400 total full time faculty.
+Our emergency department (ED) sees in excess of 110,000 patients annually, 26.5% of which are pediatric emergency department visits.
 The high acuity of our patient population is reflected in a ~25% admission rate, of which 76% go to monitored beds (ICU, CCU, IMC, acute care, telemetry).
 Up to 50% of our hospital's admissions are from our ED.
 Our trauma center continues to be one of the busiest trauma centers in North Carolina.

 Our department is one of two paramedic base stations for medical control of EMS within the city.
 We serve as a major training facility for medical students, physician assistants, paramedics and EMTs.
 AirCare, our busy helicopter service, makes in excess of 1000 flights annually.
 The hospital has a total of 75 ICU beds including a 9 bed Pediatric ICU and 6 bed burn unit as well as 24 operating rooms.

-WFBMC "points of excellence" includes being ranked among the nation's top 50 hospitals by U.S. News & World Reports.
+WFBMC "points of excellence" include being ranked among the nation's top 50 hospitals by U.S. News & World Reports.
 Patient satisfaction scores at WFBMC are among the highest in the nation according to the health care industry's top satisfaction management and improvement firm.
 The hospital ranks in the top one percent among its peer groups, including elite academic teaching hospitals and hospitals with 600 or more beds.

 Brenner Children’s Hospital